mxagar/sql_fundamentals_datacamp/SQL_Guide.md

 - [SQL JOINS Explained with Venn Diagrams](https://blog.codinghorror.com/a-visual-explanation-of-sql-joins/)
 - [Wikipedia: SQL JOINS](https://en.wikipedia.org/wiki/Join_(SQL))

+Note that joins can be concatenated!
+See the Challenges (Section 4.7).

 ### 4.1 `AS`

 With `AS` we can create an alias for a column or a result.